javierinf/sturdy-umbrella/Data-Engineering-Challenge/readme.md

 This folder contains 3 files:

 - **DDLs.sql**: contains all the DDLs needed to build the schema.
-The statements had been modified in order to be able to be ran.
+The statements had been modified in order to be able to be ran in postgres

 - **Five_more_used**: this sql code answers the first requested question:
     ```